 In August or September of 1995, Singer was approached by Jay Newman to discuss investing in distressed foreign sovereign debt.
 Newman, an independent consultant, had worked in the emerging market debt field at major brokerage houses Lehman Brothers, Dillon Read, and Morgan Stanley, as well as managing his own offshore fund, the Percheron Fund.
 The secondary market for such debt first developed in the early 1980s when the original lender banks began selling the non-performing debt of countries that had ceased servicing their external debt to other investors, including brokerage firms, in order to reduce the banks' exposure and to permit them to lend additional funds to developing countries.
 The Debtors submitted evidence at trial that, from 1993 onwards, Newman had acted with attorney Michael Straus to solicit investors and provide advice to offshore fund Water Street Bank & Trust Company, Ltd. ("Water Street").
-The Debtors alleged that, at Water Street, Newman and Straus purchased the sovereign debt of Poland, Ecuador, Ivory Coast, Panama, and Congo, and filed lawsuits
+The Debtors alleged that, at Water Street, Newman and Straus purchased the sovereign debt of Poland, Ecuador, Ivory Coast, Panama, and Congo, and filed lawsuits seeking full payment of the debt with Straus acting as the trial counsel.
+The Debtors' contention at trial in the instant case was that Newman and Straus moved to Elliott from Water Street because it was a good "substitute plaintiff" in that it specialized in the purchase of distressed assets, had funds available to invest, and, unlike Water Street, which had refused in discovery to disclose the names of its individual investors, was unconcerned about exposing the identity of its principals.

-&lt;sup>52 194 F.3d 363 (2d.
-Cir, 1999).
+58 194 F.3d 363 (2d.
+Cir.
+1999).